8beetle9juice/MPixel2Launcher_Magisk/README.md

 - Fixed top row disappearing if 'At A Glance' is disabled

 v3.2
-Note: This version requires you to delete the old version first to be able to upgrade.

 - Added an option to hide apps from drawer

 v3.1